DEGREES IN Paramedicine

 Why Choose This Program

-Paramedics are faced with initiating care to acutely ill and injured patients in limited conditions.
-Lifesaving procedures and decisions are determined in an instant.
-Graduates of the paramedicine program receive a high level of training to provide advanced care through medications and invasive procedures in the pre‐hospital and hospital environment.
+In the SCTCC's paramedicine program, our students receive a high level of training to make certain they will provide advanced care through medications and invasive procedures in the pre‐hospital and hospital environment.

 - Patient Assessment (Medical and Trauma)